-- Woodlands must be suﬃciently stable so thinning does not cause the risk of wind blow – generally this means slightly sheltered woodlands and avoiding woodlands on waterlogged soils.
+- Woodlands must be stable enough so that thinning is not going to cause signiﬁcant wind blow – generally this means slightly sheltered woodlands and avoiding woodlands on waterlogged soils.

 - The sites should not be too fertile.
 Highly fertile sites are more diﬃcult to manage for natural regeneration as the weed completion is more intense.

 - The deer pressure also needs to be low enough so that seedlings can mature to pole stage trees without signiﬁcant damage.
 Advanced regeneration (i.e. the young trees already regenerating on a site) are the best indication that this is feasible.

 CCF management continues to grow in popularity in Scotland.
 Although it is not suitable everywhere, as more and more foresters have experimented with it, it seems to be appropriate in more situations than initially thought.
 Estate owners in particular might be attracted to the idea of a long term income from forestry rather than the highs and lows of clear felling.